Jaeuk-Han/2025-opensw-folder-image-batch-converter/README.md

 This section provides visual examples of each image processing feature supported by the program.

-For demonstration purposes, it is assumed that **three input images** are placed in the input directory (`examples/input`) before execution.
+For demonstration purposes, the example commands use the `examples/input` directory as the input folder.
+Users may specify a different input directory when running the program.
 All examples below are generated using the same fixed input images.
 Demo images and result files can be found in the following directories: